 In granulomatosis with polyangiitis, white blood cells called neutrophils release abnormal immune proteins that can damage the body.
 Normally, neutrophils are instrumental in fighting off infection by surrounding and destroying bacteria that enter the body.
 About 85%-90% of have antineutrophil cytoplasmic antibodies (ANCA).
 Of these people, about 80% have what is called cytoplasmic-ANCA, or c-ANCA.
 About 20% of those people have perinuclear-ANCA, or p-ANCA.
 Antibodies, or immunoglobulins, are specialized proteins that bind to invading or foreign substances in the body and bring about their destruction.
 Autoantibodies are antibodies that mistakenly attack healthy tissue.
 The exact role these autoantibodies play in the development of granulomatosis with polyangiitis is not fully understood.

 Many researchers believe that an infection ‘sets off’ the immune system causing it to malfunction.
 While many researchers believe that an infection contributes to the development of the disorder, it is unlikely that an infection alone can explain a disorder as complex as granulomatosis with polyangiitis.
-There are likely additional factors including environmental and genetic ones that also play a role in the development of the disorder.
-Research into this question is ongoing, but so far, no specific infectious, genetic, or environmental factor has been conclusively identified to be associated with the disorder.
+There are likely additional factors including environmental and genetic ones that also play a role in the development of the disorder, including cigarette smoking.
+Research into this question is ongoing, but so far, no specific infectious, genetic, or environmental factor has been conclusively identified as the cause of this disease.

 The symptoms of granulomatosis with polyangiitis occur because of inflammation of the blood vessels (vasculitis).
 This inflammation leads to narrowing of the vessels and results in reduced blood flow to, and loss of tissue in, various organ systems of the body.
 The disorder is marked by the abnormal clumping or massing immune system cells that are produced to fight infection or inflammation.
 These clumps of cells are called granulomas and can be found within various organ tissues and blood vessels of the body (granulomatosis).